-The modern day versions may lack the character of the earlier models but nevertheless successfully continue the story of a legend, as the Volkswagen van remains the favorite choice for small and middle sized camper van conversions.
+The modern day versions may lack the character of the earlier models but nevertheless successfully continue the story of a legend, as the Volkswagen van remains the favorite choice for small and middle sized camper van conversions throughout this magnificent planet.

 Based on the ever popular Volkswagen van, the first camper van conversion was done by a German company, Westfalia.
 One of the first hand built prototypes was bought by Erna and Helmut Blenck, a couple of keen travelers who made an epic journey to South Africa in it and in 1955 published a book about their travel in a Westfalia camper van, South Africa Today.